flaneuse/flaneuse.github.io/_resources/visualization2.md

 ---

 ### Background:
-Summary chart for visualization classes of common mistakes and misconceptions about data visualization.
+Summary chart of best practices in data visualization for visualization classes.